palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 * There are *important* differences in the firmware for 8-bit and 32-bit systems

 This page covers how the radio link works, and how to upload new firmware to the Dongle radio and the Board radio.
-##Setting up your system to program OpenBCI Dongle
+##Setting up your system to program OpenBCI Radios

 **You will need:**